RegExp

 ).

-str.replaceAll(searchValue, replacementValue)
+string.replaceAll(searchValue, replacementValue)

-[ES2021]How .replaceAll()
+ES2021How .replaceAll()

 operates is influenced by its first parameter searchValue